Payload & Service Initialization¶

 announce_client.py can be used to create an announce client and send a simple request to the announce service.
 If everything is set up correctly, the message sent to the service should be returned fully capitalized.
 The request will be routed through the robot, which will use the registered service description to forward the request to the payload.
 If the service name, type, or authority are incorrect, the request will fail to be routed.

-The initialize_payload.sh script will automatically attempt to perform all steps listed above.
+The initialize_payload.sh script will automatically attempt to perform all steps listed above, as well as the compilation of the protobuf files.
 For the ease of getting started, most of the fields have been filled with adequate default values inside of the demo script.
 However, running the demo will still require manually setting the robot ip, endpoint ip, endpoint host, and a payload secret.

 To use the demo, run